 TeraSense has developed an original patent-protected technology for making a new generation of semiconductor detector arrays for terahertz imaging.
-The detectors developed by TeraSense have good sensitivity compared to other available detectors working in THz range (0.1 — 0.7) THz.
+The detectors developed by TeraSense have high sensitivity compared to other available detectors working in the THz range (0.1 — 0.7) THz.
 TeraSense detectors have an advantage with their low cost and ease of fabrication in large quantities in the form of 2D arrays, thanks to compatibility of the TeraSense technology with mass-production lines of semiconductor industry.
 The detector arrays are scalable in the number of pixels.

 Apparatus and method of detecting electromagnetic radiation (US 8772890 B2)

-A high speed and miniature detection system, especially for electromagnetic radiation in the GHz and THz range comprises a semiconductor structure having a 2D charge carrier layer or a quasi 2D charge carrier layer with incorporated single or multiple defects, at least first and second contacts to the charge carrier layer, and a device for measuring photovoltage between the first and second contacts.
+The high speed and miniature detection system, especially for electromagnetic radiation in the GHz and THz range comprises a semiconductor structure having a 2D charge carrier layer or a quasi 2D charge carrier layer with incorporated single or multiple defects, at least first and second contacts to the charge carrier layer, and a device for measuring photovoltage between the first and second contacts.
 System operation in various embodiments relies on resonant excitation of plasma waves in the semiconductor structure.

 Tera- and gigahertz solid state miniature spectrometer (US 8159667 B2)